Wormfriend/FHIRReferencer/README.md

 ## Description

-This is a small CLI helper for creating plantUML references diagrams for FHIR resources.
+This is a small CLI helper for creating plantUML reference diagrams for FHIR resources.
 Before you get started run ```sushi``` to create the necessary resource json-files.

 ## Instruction